-WordPress visitor tracker by TraceMyIP is a plugin specifically developed to provide users with comprehensive visitor tracking service.
+WordPress visitor tracker by TraceMyIP is a plugin specifically developed to provide users with a comprehensive visitor tracking service.
 The visitor tracker plugin allows WordPress users to take advantage of the advanced features that are not available in standard website statistics services.

-What does WordPress visitor tracker plugin do
+What does the WordPress visitor tracker plugin do?

-- Individual website visitor IP tracking with human browsing history, all accessed pages, frequency of returning visits, page access statistics overtime, etc.
+- Individual website visitor IP tracking with human browsing history, all accessed pages, frequency of returning visits, page access statistics over time, etc.

-- Visitor activity security monitoring for access abuse, monitoring of password protected content
+- Visitor activity security monitoring for access abuse, monitoring of password-protected content

 - Website visitor bookmarking and tagging

-- Long term security surveillance with visitor activity email notifications
+- Long-term security surveillance with visitor activity email notifications

 - Access control and protection of individual pages and links

-- Protection of website email, contact and other forms
+- Protection of website email, contact, and other forms

 - Monitoring of ad campaigns and invalid AD clicks monitoring